 While some authors consider this term to be synonymous with or being almo...

-The ginkgo leaf sign of the chest, also referred as the ginkgo leaf sign of subcutaneous emphysema, is a radiograph appearance which is seen at extensive subcutaneous emphysema of the chest wall.
-Air outlines the fibers of the pectoralis major muscle and creates a branching pattern that resemble...
+The ginkgo leaf sign of the chest, also referred as the ginkgo leaf sign of subcutaneous emphysema, is a radiograph appearance which is seen with extensive subcutaneous emphysema of the chest wall.
+Gas outlines the fibres of the pectoralis major muscle and creates a branching pattern that resemb...

 The Golden S-sign is seen on both PA chest radiographs and on CT scans.
 It is named because this sign resembles a reverse S shape, and is therefore sometimes referred to as the reverse S-sign of Golden.